DOME-Marketplace/integration-guide/README.md

 In the following are reported the attributes that are expected to be valorized in each involved TMForum entity, to achive price preview calculation.

 _ProductOrder_ (TMF622)

+This entity represents an order made by a Customer.
+The required attributes are:

 * _productOrderItem_: A list of `ProductOrderItem` (TMF622) as part of the order.
 The list describes all the items of the order.
 Each `ProductOrderItem` must refers in the `itemTotalPrice` attribute the list of `OrderPrice`(TMF622), representing the actual price paid by the Customer for this item of the order.
 Each `OrderPrice`defines information about the price anche charge model in the attribute `productOfferingPrice` which is a `ProductOfferingPriceRef` (TMF622) referring a `ProductOfferingPrice`(TMF622).
-Detailed information about the attributes required in the `ProductOfferingPrice` TMForum entity are reported in [ProductOfferingPrice mandatory attribute for billing processing](#productOfferingPrice-anchor-point);
+Detailed information about the attributes required in the `ProductOfferingPrice` are reported in [ProductOfferingPrice mandatory attribute for billing processing](#productOfferingPrice-anchor-point);
 * _relatedParty_: The list of the involved parties (i.e., Seller, Buyer, SellerOperator, BuyerOperator).

 _Usage_ (TMF635)

 This entity represents a usage event that can have charges applied to it.
 The required attributes are:

 * _id_:  The unique identifier;